Roger Clemens: Houston Astros (2004–2006)

 Clemens came out of retirement, signing a one-year deal with his adopted hometown Houston Astros on January 12, 2004, joining close friend and former Yankees teammate Andy Pettitte.
 On May 5, 2004, Clemens recorded his 4,137th career strikeout to place him second on the all-time list behind Nolan Ryan.
 He was named the starter for the National League All-Star team but ultimately was the losing pitcher in that game after allowing six runs on five hits, including a three-run home run to Alfonso Soriano.
 Clemens finished the season with an 18–4 record, and was awarded his seventh Cy Young Award, becoming the oldest player ever to win the Cy Young at age 42.
-This made him one of six pitchers to win the award in both leagues, joining Gaylord Perry, Pedro Martínez, and Randy Johnson and later joined by Roy Halladay and Max Scherzer.
+This made him one of seven pitchers to win the award in both leagues, joining Gaylord Perry, Pedro Martínez, and Randy Johnson and later joined by Roy Halladay, Max Scherzer, and Blake Snell.
 Clemens was the losing pitcher for the Astros in Game Seven of the 2004 NLCS against the St. Louis Cardinals, allowing four runs in six innings.
 Although he pitched well, he tired in the sixth inning, surrendering all four runs.

 Clemens again decided to put off retirement before the 2005 season after the Astros offered salary arbitration.
 The Astros submitted an offer of $13.5 million, and Clemens countered with a record $22 million demand.
 On January 21, 2005, both sides agreed on a one-year, $18,000,022 contract, thus avoiding arbitration.
 The deal gave Clemens the highest yearly salary earned by a pitcher in MLB history.

 Clemens's 2005 season ended as one of the finest he had ever posted.
 His 1.87 ERA was the lowest in the major leagues, the lowest of his 22-season career, and the lowest by any National Leaguer since Greg Maddux in 1995.
 He finished with a 13–8 record, with his lower win total primarily due to the fact that he ranked near the bottom of the major leagues in run support.
 The Astros scored an average of only 3.5 runs per game in games in which he was the pitcher of record.
 The Astros were shut out nine times in Clemens's 32 starts, and failed to score in a 10th until after Clemens was out of the game.
 The Astros lost five of Clemens's starts by scores of 1–0.
 In April, Clemens did not allow a run in three consecutive starts.
 However, the Astros lost all three of those starts by a 1–0 score in extra innings.